-Produced by our endocrine glands—adrenals, thyroid, pancreas and ovaries or testes—hormones perform essential functions, relay important warnings and communicate messages throughout the body.
+Produced by our endocrine glands—adrenals, thyroid, pancreas, female or male reproductive system—hormones perform essential functions, relay important warnings and communicate messages throughout the body.

 Everyone is tired sometimes.
-But you should recover with adequate rest, hydration and a healthy diet.
+But you should recover with adequate rest, hydration, and a healthy diet.
 If you feel you are taking care of yourself but are still exhausted or just can’t seem to get back to your best, consider having a comprehensive evaluation of your hormone levels.
 Adrenal fatigue and hypothyroidism are more prevalent in our high-paced society than you may think and a hormonal imbalance test can help diagnose this.

 3. Weight gain or difficulty losing weight